-Start a new Libero SoC project by pulling down the Main Libero Menu item Project and selecting New ProjectThis will bring up the Libero SoC New Project Wizard which will walk you through the steps to create a new Libero Project.
-There are seven dialog boxes of which only the first two and the last are required:
+Start a new Libero SoC project by pulling down the Main Libero Menu item Project and selecting New ProjectThis will bring up the Libero SoC New Project Wizard which will walk you through the steps to create a new Libero Project:

-- Project Details such as Name and file location - Device Selection Once the device selection has been made, and in any dialog box hereafter, you may click on the "Finish" button and transfer immediately to the Enhanced Constraint or Classic Constraint Flowchoice. - Device Settings - Design Template this dialog box may be not be available if there are no design templates for the chosen technology. - Add HDL Sources - Add Constraints - Choose Enhanced Constraint Flow or Classic Constraint Flow- Enhanced Constraint Flow is recommended.
+- Project Details such as Name and file location - Device Selection Once the device selection has been made, and in any dialog box hereafter, you may click the "Finish" button. - Device Settings - Design Template this dialog box may be not be available if there are no design templates for the chosen technology. - Add HDL Sources - Add Constraints